rrwick/Bacsort/README.md

 [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) is a wonderful public repository that contains many bacterial genome assemblies, but unfortunately some of its assemblies are mislabelled.
 This means that you cannot simply use a tool like [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) to get all assemblies of a particular genus, e.g. _Klebsiella_.
 If you did so, you would certainly get many _Klebsiella_ assemblies, but you would also get some _E. coli_ and _S. marcescens_ assemblies that were mislabelled as _Klebsiella_.
 Furthermore, you would miss some _Klebsiella_ assemblies that were mislabelled as something else, e.g. _Enterobacter_.

-Bacsort is a collection of script to help you solve this problem.
+Bacsort is a collection of scripts to help you solve this problem.
 The figure below shows an overview of its method: A) downloading RefSeq genomes for genera of interest, B) clustering the genomes to remove redundancy, C) constructing a phylogenetic tree with species labels, D) manual curation of species labels, and E) a consistently named collection of bacterial genome assemblies, where (whenever possible) species are defined as clades on the tree.

 <p align="center"><img src="images/method.png" alt="Bacsort method" width="700"></p>